revenate/actionate/README.md

 `Login in with Token` option.
 The token requires repo scope.
 We are working on a way to automatically detect this situation and inform users when a PAT is required.

-### Rerun Workflow Runs

-Actionate provides you with the ability to rerun a workflow run, allowing you to quickly re-trigger jobs to resolve issues or retry builds without needing to manually start a new workflow.
-Whether you’re dealing with a failed job or want to rerun the entire workflow, Actionate makes it seamless to get things running again.

-- __Rerun All Jobs:__ You can easily rerun all the jobs within a workflow run.

-- __Rerun Failed Jobs:__ If only certain jobs failed, you can opt to rerun just the failed jobs.
-This saves you time and resources by skipping the jobs that were successful, allowing you to focus on the issues at hand.

-Each rerun is treated as a new run attempt, allowing you to view fresh logs, step statuses, and artifacts.
-Actionate’s rerun feature allows you to quickly iterate and address issues in your workflows, making it easier to keep your build process smooth and efficient.

 ### Manually Trigger Workflow Runs